Siaba-dot/excel-pdf-zip-app/README.md

 📅 Why date replacement matters

-Updating C5 cell to the last day of the current month ensures the document always reflects the correct reporting date
+C5 cell is automatically updated to the last day of the current month (e.g. 2025-09-30 in September, 2025-10-31 in October)

+This ensures that each month the data refreshes according to the current reporting period

-This change also recalculates the number of days in that month (28, 30, or 31)
+Changing the date also triggers recalculation of the number of days in that month (28, 30, or 31)

-Dependent formulas are updated automatically → resulting in correct totals and sums
+Dependent formulas automatically update → producing correct totals and sums

-A9 cell is updated with the correct month name in Lithuanian, keeping the documents consistent with the actual reporting period
+A9 cell is updated with the Lithuanian month name, so documents always match the actual month

 🚀 Usage